Flagsmith/flagsmith/docs/docs/deployment/hosting/real-time.md

 This service also accepts HTTP requests from the Flagsmith task processor to get notified of environment updates.
 NATS is used as the messaging system to ensure these updates are distributed to clients.

-Any SSE service instance can serve any client's request.
-Stateful or sticky sessions are not required.

 [HTTP/2 is recommended](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)
 for client connections, especially if the clients are web browsers. h2c (HTTP/2 over plaintext TCP) is supported, but